 The biggest benefit of federal loans is that many are subsidized while you’re still completing your education, and interest rates don’t apply until you begin employment.
 Federal loans also allow you to enroll in programs such as the income-based repayment plan (IBR) and the income-contingent repayment (ICR).
 Additionally, they offer people the opportunity to have deferment periods from their repayment plan if they’re struggling financially, so they have a lot more flexibility than private loans.

 Most people choose an initial federal loan but incorporate a private loan if they need more money.
 This leads to problems when people have multiple loans to pay off at once.
 Many people turn to consolidation options to manage their loan repayments, but is consolidation the best choice?

 Why Consolidate Student Loans?

-It’s common for students to borrow money to cover each semester of their education, which means many people owe money from multiple lenders.
-If each separate loan has repayment terms and interest rates, then it’s easy to see why people choose to consolidate their student loans.
+It’s common for students to borrow money to cover each semester of their education, which means many people owe money from multiple lenders (both federal and private lenders).
+If each separate loan has repayment terms and interest rates, then it’s easy to see why student loan borrowers choose to consolidate their student loans.